Todd Hiett: Political career

+Oklahoma House

-Representing the 29th House District, Hiett served in the Oklahoma House from 1995 to 2007, quickly becoming the House Minority Leader in 2002.
+Representing the 29th House District, Hiett was first elected in 1994 to the Oklahoma House of Representatives.
+He became the House Minority Leader in 2002.
+In 2004, Hiett supported the impeachment of Carroll Fisher, the then-Oklahoma Insurance Commissioner.

 After the Republicans took control of the House in 2005, Hiett was elected Speaker, the first Republican to serve in over eighty years.
 Hiett is only the second Republican to hold that position.
 The first was George B. Schwabe, who served from 1921-23.

+2006 Lt.
+Governor campaign

-Hiett entered the Republican primary election to replace outgoing Republican Mary Fallin as Lieutenant Governor of Oklahoma.
-In the primaries on July 25, 2006, Hiett faced Nancy Riley and Scott Pruitt.
+He did not run for reelection in 2006, instead running to succeed Mary Fallin as Lieutenant Governor of Oklahoma.
+In the July 25 primary Hiett faced Nancy Riley and Scott Pruitt.
 Riley received 23% of the vote, Pruitt received 34%, and Hiett received 43%.
 Hiett, according to Oklahoma state law, had to face Pruitt in a runoff, with the winner receiving the party's nomination.
 Following the run-off election on August 22, 2006, Hiett received 66,217 votes and 50.92% as opposed to Pruitt's 63,812 votes and 49.08%.
 Hiett was the Republican nominee for Lt.
 Governor, but he lost to Democratic House Minority Leader Jari Askins in the November general election.

+Oklahoma Corporation Commission

+In 2014, Hiett was elected to the Oklahoma Corporation Commission.
+On April 1, 2019 he became the chairman of the commission.
+In 2020, he was reelected to a second term.
+He stepped down as chairman of the commission on August 7, 2024, amid a sexual harassment scandal, but did not resign from office.
+He was succeeded as chairman by Kim David.

+Sexual harassment allegations

+In July 2024 it was reported that Hiett had "acted inappropriately" at the Mid-American Regulatory Conference in Minneapolis the month prior.
+Later that month more details about how Hiett "groped a man" who worked for a company regulated by the Oklahoma Corporation Commission, which Hiett chaired at the time, were published.
+Hiett refused to resign, said he did not remember the incident, and that it was "horseplay," but did seek treatment for alcohol addiction.
+Corporation Commissioner Kim David called for an independent investigation while Commissioner Bob Anthony called for Hiett's resignation.
+Cyndi Munson, the Democratic minority leader of the Oklahoma House of Representatives, called for Governor Kevin Stitt to convene a special session for his impeachment over the allegations.